stelligent/stelligent-u/15-Kubernetes/README.md

 Theses steps will launch your EKS cluster.

-- Change directory to `eksctl`
+- Change directory to `eksctl`.
+Whenever you are using the `eksctl` command, you'll need to be in the same directory that the `cluster.yaml` file resides in.
+- Open the YAML file `cluster.yaml` This is the configuration file used by EKS to create the cluster and nodemembers.
-- Under the `metadata` section change the `name` field to `<your name>-cluster`.
-This is what your EKS cluster will be called.
+- Under the `metadata` section change the `name` field to `<your name>-eks`, This is what your EKS cluster will be called.
+Update the region attribute to your preferred region.
-- Run command `eksctl create cluster -f cluster.yaml`
+- Run command `eksctl create cluster -f cluster.yaml`.
-  - Creation time is ~16 minutes
+  - Creation time is ~16 minutes, a cup of coffee or tea is highly recommended if you're into that.
   - During creation, eksctl generates CloudFormation templates that contain all the VPC, IAM and EC2 components for the EKS cluster.
 - EKS kubectl access is given to the IAM user that